chialab/dna/docs/guide/properties.md

 ### Decorated accessors

 The `property` decorator can be used also for accessor fields.
 This is useful when you want to transform the value of an assignment before setting it, or you want to modify the inner value of a property when getted.
-For this scenario you need to use the `getInnerPropertyValue` and `setInnerPropertyValue` in order to execute the correct life-cycle:
+For this scenario you need to use the `getInnerPropertyValue` and `setInnerPropertyValue` in order to execute the correct lifecycle:

 ```ts
 import { Component, customElement, property } from '@chialab/dna';